hhariri/hhariri.github.io/_posts/2014-02-16-introducing-spek.md

 ### What language is that?

 Spek is written in Kotlin, but your code doesn't need to be.
-Kotlin is 100% compatible with Java, which means that you can test/write your specifications in Kotlin and keep your code in Java (if you really wnat to that is).
+Kotlin is 100% compatible with Java, which means that you can test/write your specifications in Kotlin and keep your code in Java (if you really want to that is).

 ### How do I run it?